Austria

 Expat groups and community forums.
 Use the search buttons below to find them.

-Search 'Vienna Expats' or 'Expat Family Vienna Austria' on Google — active community with housing, school, and settlement advice
+Search 'Vienna Expats' or 'Expat Family Vienna Austria' on Facebook — active group with housing, school, and settlement advice from current residents